binjuhor/ee-git-deploy/README.md

 For Linux, we have created an installer script which will install all the dependencies for you.
 We have tested this on Ubuntu 14.04, 16.04, 18.04 and Debian 8, Debian 10 ( Only EasyEngine supported system ).

 ```
-# Run this command will install EasyEngine and git deploy in a command
 wget -qO eeGit bit.ly/ee-git && sudo bash eeGit
 ```
 ## Usage